AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 1. Select ...

-## Features and components not supported with full-table exports
+## Export requirements

+### Minimum requirements

+Tables must include at least one dimension in the row and one metric in each column in order to be supported with a full-table export.

 ### Unsupported features